pvanallen/delft-ai-toolkit/README.md

 # Delft AI Toolkit
 # Visual Authoring for AI Prototyping

-The Delft AI Toolkit is a system for designing and researching smart things.
-It provides a visual authoring environment that simplifies the use of decision trees, machine learning, cognitive APIs, simple logic, and other AI approaches.
-The node-and-connection visual graphs combine the advantages of behavior trees and dataflow models to create smart-seeming behavior in autonomous devices.
+The Delft AI Toolkit (DAI-TK) is a system for designing and researching smart things.
+It provides a visual authoring environment that simplifies the use of machine learning, cognitive APIs, and other AI approaches.
+The node-and-connection visual graphs combine the advantages of behavior trees and dataflow models to create smart behavior in autonomous devices.

-The toolkit enables quick prototyping, experimentation and iteration of AI interactions with powerful nodes that support behavioral sequences, sensing, decision making, state management, and the simple invocation of AI techniques such as speech to text, text to speech, and visual object recognition.
+DAI-TK enables quick prototyping, experimentation and iteration of AI interactions with powerful nodes that support behavioral sequences, sensing, decision making, state management, and the simple invocation of AI techniques such as speech to text, text to speech, and visual object recognition.

-In addition, it encourages **AI design strategies** that start with simulation and smoothly progress toward a working prototypes of machine learning and hardware.
+In addition, it encourages design strategies that start with simulation and smoothly progress toward a working prototypes of machine learning and hardware.

-* **Marionetting** - This technique allows the designer/researcher to control the smart thing in real time, responding to people and other contexts as if they were the AI being designed (e.g. the human doing the marionetting reacts to user interactions by triggering voice responses or movements as it they were coming from an AI system).
-This remote control can happen wirelessly (e.g. using a tablet or phone), and provide a rapid feedback loop from design to testing to more design.
+* **Marionetting** - This approach allows the designer/researcher to control the smart thing in real time, responding to people and other contexts as if they were the AI being designed (e.g. reacting to user interactions by triggering voice responses or movements as it they were coming from an AI system).
+This remote control can happen wirelessly (e.g. using a tablet or phone), and provide a rapid feedback loop from testing to design.

-* **3D simulation** - Because hardware design and implementation can be time consuming, the toolkig simulates the smart thing in 3D within Unity3D.
+* **3D/AR simulation** - Because hardware design and implementation can be time consuming, DAI-TK simulates the smart thing in 3D within Unity3D.
 This allows the designer/researcher to iteratively experiment with different approaches prior to committing to a particular hardware approach.
-In a future version of DAI-TK, designers will be able to place the smart thing 3D simulation in the real world through AR, as well as add AR features to the smart thing.
+In a future version of DAI-TK, designers will be able to place the smart thing 3D simulation in the real world through AR, as well as add AR augmentations of the smart thing.

 <!-- TOC START min:2 max:3 link:true asterisk:false update:true -->
 - [Video Introduction](#video-introduction)